 Born in Cyprus, Esra was raised between New York, USA, and Nicosia, Cyprus until moving to England in 2002.
-After completing her bachelor’s degree in Art History and Theory at the University of Essex, Esra moved to Nottingham to continue her graduate studies and was awarded an MA with Distinction.
-Returning to Cyprus for a year in 2008-2009, she worked as a cultural specialist consultant for the USAID funded project Supporting Activities that Value the Environment, whilst lecturing part-time at the European University of Lefke.
+After completing her bachelor’s degree in Art History and Theory at the University of Essex, Esra continued her graduate studies at the University of Nottingham and was awarded an MA with Distinction.
+Returning to Cyprus for a year in 2008-2009, she worked as a cultural specialist consultant for the USAID-funded project Supporting Activities that Value the Environment, whilst lecturing part-time at the European University of Lefke.

 Esra received a European Union Grant to begin her doctoral studies in England and was awarded a scholarship by the Arts and Humanities Research Council (AHRC) for the remainder of her PhD (completed in 2012).
 Between the years 2009-2013, she worked at the University of Nottingham as Teaching Assistant, Guest Lecturer, and Part-Time Lecturer.
 Throughout her doctoral research and its completion since Esra has been awarded research grants to France and Germany and has been invited to speak at conferences and symposia in institutions around the United Kingdom and Europe.

 From 2013 onwards, Esra became more involved in arts organizations, working with art galleries and civil society organizations.
 Between the years 2013-2015, she completed a PG-Dip in Arts Management and Cultural Policy at the Queen’s University, Belfast to support her breadth of expertise.
 In 2015, Esra accepted a full-time lecturer position in Cyprus.
 Alongside academic teaching, she continued her engagement with local art organizations, as a board member, art consultant, and mentor; generating and taking part in collaborative projects that have a social focus, as well as consulting on project development and execution.